jhipster/generator-jhipster/ARCHITECTURE.md

 #### Preparing each entity (base-application)

-Generate properties to improve understanding at entity level.
+Generate properties to improve understanding at the entity level:

 ```
   get [Generator.PREPARING_EACH_ENTITY]() {